abhishekprakash256/Deeplearning-In-Cpp/README.md

 opencv cpp
 ```

-- The dataset can be downloadedfrom the following links:
+- The dataset can be downloaded from the following links:

   ```
   SVHN: http://ufldl.stanford.edu/housenumbers/